-The Citadel is seeking A/E services for a new state-of-the-art academic building for the School of Engineering.
-A thorough programming study was completed in 2022 to right size the building and confirm the new facility could be located on the existing footprint and in preparation for Phase I. Advertised design services are separate from the programming study, and it is not predetermined who will be awarded.
-When submitting qualifications, all firms should keep in mind that the programming study is a guide and should not be considered the final answer on exact building size, detailed designs of labs, or aesthetic of the building.
+A thorough programming study was completed in 2022 to right size the building and confirm the new facility could be located on the existing footprint and in preparation for Phase I. When submitting qualifications, all firms should keep in mind that the programming study is a guide and should not be considered the final answer on exact building size, detailed designs of labs, or aesthetic of the building.
 A more detailed design will be developed during schematic design through construction documents.